 Become an Echo Cardiac Sonographer in 5 Steps

 Echo cardiac sonographers operate ultrasound machinery to create images of the heart.
 Read about the degree requirements, certification options and career advancement opportunities in this field, and see how to become an echo cardiac sonographer.
-Schools offering Cardiovascular Sonography degrees can also be found in these popular choices.

 What Does An Echo Cardiac Sonographer Do?